The Lament of the Land (Micah 7)

 A man’s enemies are the men of his own household.

 The situation is so bad that even within families, there are divisions and dangers.
-This verse is directly quoted by Jesus to deny that he came to bring peace on the earth (Matt.
+This verse was quoted by Jesus to deny that he came to bring peace on the earth (Matt.
 10:34-36, Luke 12:51-53).
-Rather, he came to bring division like that in the time of Micah, as some accept and some reject his offer of mercy from God.
+Rather, he said, he came to bring division like that in the time of Micah; a division between those who accept and those who reject his offer of mercy from God.

 I will wait for the God of my salvation.